 - Disposing of the records promptly, in an appropriate manner, once the retention period has expired.

 Each office should designate a Records Authority and a Records Coordinator to oversee and assist in departmental records management.
-The same person may fill both positions.
+It should be someone in a permanent position, not a temporary or student employee, but it is possible a single individual may fill both positions.

 - The Records Authority has final approval for the disposition of records stored at the University Records Center and for signing departmental retention schedules.